iris-i/tina-self-host/content/pages/home.md

 ---
 title: Tina Cloud Starter
 blocks:
-  - headline: 'Welcome to the Tina Starter, why is this different now?'
+  - headline: Welcome to the Tina Starter test again
     text: >
       This project is set up to show you the basics of working with Tina.
 You're looking at the landing page, which pulls content from